ropensci/nasapower/README.md

 [![DOI](https://zenodo.org/badge/109224461.svg)](https://zenodo.org/badge/latestdoi/109224461)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)

+# WARNING!!!

+Currently this package will not retrieve POWER data due to unexpected changes in the POWER API.
+This is being corrected as soon as possible and additional information will be accessible to users about the data once this has been completed.

+Thanks for your interest in _nasapower_

 # _nasapower_: NASA-POWER Data from R <img align="right" src="man/figures/logo.png">